maxitron93/djangoREST/README.md

     Important: Once authenticated via session auth, Django will require a valid CSRF token to be sent for any <strong>unsafe</strong> HTTP method request such as PUT, PATCH, POST, DELETE.
 The CSRF token is an important cross-site request forgery vulnerability protection.

+#### Viewsets and Routers

+<strong>ViewSet</strong> classes allow us to combine the logic for a set of related views in a single class: a ViewSet could for example allow us to get a list of elements from a queryset, but also alowus to get  the details of a single instance of the same model.

+ViewSets work at the highest level of abstraction, compared with all the other APIViews covered here.
+They are another kind of class-based view that doesn't provide any method handlers like ```.get()``` or ```.post()```, and instead provide action methods like ```.list()``` and ```.create()```.

+ViewSets are typically used in combination with <strong>Router class</strong>, allowing us to automatically get a url path configuration that is appropriate to the different kind of actions that the ViewSet provides, following convention standards.

+#### Filtering

+By default, the views we've tried so far to list elements have returned whole querysets.
+Sometimes, we mught want to get specific results out of te same list endpoint, according to some predefined criteria.

+That's where DRF's filtering system comes in handy!.
+We can customize the ```get_queryset()``` method in our views.